Fix Your Home's Plumbing Problems Like a Pro with this Do-it-yourself Guide

 Can I fix a plumbing problem myself?

-The most frequently encountered plumbing problems include dripping water from faucets blocked drains, and low water pressure.
+The most common plumbing problems are dripping faucets, running toilets, clogged drains, and low water pressure.

 Is DIY plumbing safe?